ethz-asl/railway-anomaly-detection/patch_classification/README.md

 ```

 ### Student Teacher
-Here, we focus on the student teacher method with patch size 33. for other patch sizes, have a look at runs_teacher.sh, runs_students.sh, and evaluations_students.sh .
+Here, we focus on the student teacher method with patch size 33. for other patch sizes, have a look at runs_teacher.sh, runs_students.sh, and evaluations_students.sh in directory ablation_study_runs.

 First, train the teacher model.
 ```